Euclidean plane and its relatives; a minimalist introduction: Curvature

-for any triangle $\triangle ABC$.
-This number $k$ is called \emph{curvature} of the plane.
+for every $\triangle ABC$.
+This number $k$ is called the \emph{curvature} of the plane.

 For example, by Theorem~\ref{thm:3sum}, the Euclidean plane has zero curvature.
-By Theorem~\ref{thm:3sum-a}, curvature of any absolute plane is nonpositive.
+By Theorem~\ref{thm:3sum-a}, the curvature of every neutral plane is nonpositive.

-It turns out that up to isometry, the absolute plane is characterized by its curvature; i.e., two absolute planes are isometric if and only if they have the same curvature.
+It turns out that up to isometry, the neutral plane is characterized by its curvature; that is, two neutral planes are isometric if and only if they have the same curvature.

-In the next chapter we will construct hyperbolic plane, this is an example of absolute plane with curvature $k=-1$.
+In the next chapter, we will construct a {}\emph{hyperbolic plane}; this is, an example of a neutral plane with curvature $k=-1$.

-Any absolute planes, distinct from Euclidean, can be obtained by rescaling metric on the hyperbolic plane.
-Indeed, if we rescale the metric by factor $c$, the area changes by positive factor $c^2$, while defect stays the same.
-Therefore taking $c=\sqrt{-k}$, we can get the absolute plane given curvature $k<0$.
-In other words, all the non-Euclidean absolute planes become identical if we use $r=1/\sqrt{-k}$ as the unit of length.
+Any neutral plane, distinct from Euclidean, can be obtained by rescaling the metric on the hyperbolic plane.
+Indeed, if we rescale the metric by a positive factor $c$, the area changes by factor $c^2$, while the defect stays the same.
+Therefore, taking $c=\sqrt{-k}$, we can get the neutral plane of the given curvature $k<0$.
+In other words, all the non-Euclidean neutral planes become identical if we use $r=1/\sqrt{-k}$ as the unit of length.

-In the Chapter~\ref{chap:sphere}, we briefly discuss the geometry of the unit sphere.
-Although spheres are not absolute planes, the spherical geometry is a close relative of Euclidean and hyperbolic geometries.
+In Chapter~\ref{chap:sphere}, we discuss spherical geometry.
+Altho spheres are not neutral planes, the spherical geometry is a close relative of Euclidean and hyperbolic geometries.

-The nondegenerate spherical triangles have negative defect.
-Moreover if $R$ is the radius of the sphere then
+Nondegenerate spherical triangles have negative defects.
+Moreover, if $r$ is the radius of the sphere, then